josefrenzy/cumplo/README.md

 This instructions i'll allow you to get a copy of the project working local into your computer for purposes of development and test.

-### Pre-requisitos
+### Pre-requisitos 📋
 Que cosas necesitas para poder ejecutar de manera exitosa tu aplicación.

 ```
 Docker (Windows/Linux/MacOS)
 ```

-If you are a brand new Mac M1 processor user you will need to do a minor adjustment to the docker-compose.yml file, and you need to add this into the line 55.
+If you are a brand new Mac M1 processor user you will need to do a minor adjustment to the docker-compose.yml file, and you need to add this into the line 55  to keep the mysql image running correctly.

 ```
 platform: linux/amd64
 ```

-### Clone the repo
+### Clone the repo 🚀
 Lo  primero que debes realizar es una copia del proyecto que se tiene en Bitbucket con el siguiente comando, abriendo una terminal donde quieras clonar el repositorio.

 ```